A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: The Proposed Method

-Unlike the most closely related work \cite{IntraDA} that reduces intra-domain gap by conducting intra-domain adversarial learning, our work directly learns consistency representations for the target data in a semi-supervised learning manner.
-Notice that the adopted technique can be considered as a standard post-process for adaptation, which is more simple and stable than the adversarial learning method.
+Unlike the most closely related work \cite{IntraDA} that reduces the intra-domain gap by conducting adversarial learning, our work directly learns semantic consistency representations for the target data in a semi-supervised learning manner.
+Notice that the adopted technique can be considered as standard post-processing for adaptation, which is more stable than the adversarial learning method.